After two days of hard trekking, you find yourself at the base of the tenth-highest mountain in the world!

 The circuit of Mount Manaslu (8,156 meters) is gaining popularity rapidly.
 Mount Manaslu is the eighth highest mountain in the world.
 Part of the Manaslu region’s trails was restored after it was damaged by the massive earthquake of 25th April 2015.

 The local name for Manaslu is Kutang – Spirit Mountain.
 The government of Nepal only opened the Manaslu Circuit Trekking route to tourists in 1991.
-We start this trek by either taking a private Jeep to Soti Khola to begin the trek.
+We start this trek by taking a private Jeep to Macha Khola to begin the hike.

-You will notice the change in the landscape becomes austere as we begin to gain altitude while at the same time people who were Hindus in the lower valleys and now you see Buddhists in the higher elevations.
+You will notice the change in the landscape becomes austere as we begin to gain altitude while at the same time, Hindus in the lower valleys, and now you see Buddhists in the higher elevations.

 We cross over Larke La into the District of Manang.
 Once we reach Dharapani, we are on the main Annapurna Circuit trail.
 Dharapani is where the Manaslu Circuit trek ends; we drive back to Kathmandu in a private jeep.

 Note: You will need to be pretty fit to be able to do this trek.
 It is more challenging than the Annapurna Circuit or Everest Base camp treks.
 The first four to five days involve trekking in hot and humid weather, even during winter.
 The length of the hike is between 6-10 hours at the beginning of the trek.
 The April 2015 earthquake has loosened the hills here, and landslides have occurred both during and post-monsoon.

 We are pioneers in culinary trekking in the Himalayas.
 We provide a varied, exciting menu on treks throughout the Himalayas.
 Vegetarian, vegan, and gluten-free meals can be catered for upon request, and other special diets can be accommodated with advance notice.